The Big Bang - by Joseph Silk 1989 - Book review

 In order to understand the evolution of the universe after the Big Bang communication between two observers is not an issue.

-The biggest issue is that starting from the Big Bang throughout the entire universe grandi moso the same chemical reactions took place which resulted in a local homogeous universe consisting of galaxies inter connected by filaments.
+The biggest issue is that starting from the Big Bang throughout the entire universe grandi moso the same chemical reactions took place, (as indicated in Table 4.1 The Cosmic Time Scale at page 72/73) which resulted in a local homogeous universe consisting of galaxies inter connected by filaments.

 Page 95